25 trains affected due to Bharat Bandh: Railways | Business

 25 trains affected due to Bharat Bandh: Railways

-About 25 trains have been affected due to the Bharat Bandh called by farm unions on Monday, officials said.More than 20 locations are being blocked in Delhi, Ambala, and Firozepur divisions.
-To mark one year since they were passed, farmer organisations have called a Bharat Bandh on Monday against the three contentious farm laws.
+About 25 trains have been affected due to the Bharat Bandh called by farm unions on Monday to protest the Centres three agri laws, officials said.More than 20 locations are being blocked in Delhi, Ambala, and Firozepur divisions.
+The bandh started at 6 am and will continue till 4 pm.

 - Country: